valerielnd/stock-analysis/README.md

 the  analysis for 2017 and 2018 got executed in about 0.35 seconds.

 ## Summary
-We refactor a code in order to improve it while keeping the same features or functionalities.
-So, the goal is to restructure the code, to make it more reliable and remove bugs.
-Some of the advantages of code refactoring are: improving its design, maintaining it and make itrun faster.
-However, as refactoring a code involves modifying it, this is can be risky and introduce additonal bugs.It can also be time consuming.
+We refactor a code to improve it while keeping the same features or functionalities.
+So, the goal is to restructure the code to make it more reliable and remove bugs.
+Some of the advantages of code refactoring are: improving its design, maintaining it, and making it run faster.
+However, as refactoring a code involves modifying it, this can be risky and introduce other bugs.
+It can also be time-consuming.

-Refactoring the subroutine

-Now that we know that VBA is working correctly, let's start analyzing some stock data.
-Steve wants to find the total daily volume and yearly return for each stock.
-Daily volume is the total number of shares traded throughout the day; it measures how actively a stock is traded.
-The yearly return is the percentage difference in price from the beginning of the year to the end of the year.
-Steve's parents are starting to pester him about Daqo's stock, so we'll start with DQ.

-Steve's parents want to know how actively DQ was traded in 2018.
-They believe that if a stock is traded often, then the price will accurately reflect the value of the stock.
-If we sum up all of the daily volume for DQ, we'll have the yearly volume and a rough idea of how often it gets traded.

-Check the total daily volume in the "DQ Analysis" worksheet.
-You should see that DQ traded 107,873,900 shares in 2018.
-If your column isn't wide enough to hold the entire number, then it will appear as scientific notation instead.
-Expanding the column's width will convert the data to the expected number.

-Steve wants to know how DQ performed in 2018.
-One way to measure this is to calculate the yearly return for DQ.
-The yearly return is the percentage increase or decrease in price from the beginning of the year to the end of the year.
-In other words, if you invested in DQ at the beginning of the year and never sold, the yearly return is how much your investment grew or shrunk by the end of the year.
-Daqo dropped over 63% in 2018—yikes!
-Steve will definitely want to offer some better stocks to his parents.

-Since Daqo might not be the best option for Steve's parents to invest in, let's analyze multiple stocks to find some better choices for them.
-A lot of the work we've already done to analyze DQ can be repurposed to analyze any stock.
-With a little more code, we can analyze a whole list of stocks.

-To run analyses on all of the stocks, we need to create a program flow that loops through all of the tickers.

-Instead of repeating our Daqo analysis code over and over and changing the bits that are stock-specific, we need to create a list of tickers and have VBA handle reusing the code.
-Luckily, we can do this with a for loop and an array.
-Now we're going to loop through the array.
-For each element in the array, we'll run the same analysis we did for DQ.
-This means we'll be running a for loop inside of another for loop!
-Loops inside loops are called nested loops.
-Steve may want to look at a different set of stocks in the future.
-With this in mind, we should create a flexible macro for running multiple stocks.
-By carefully reusing the code we've already written for DQ, we can write a macro with this flexibility.

-In the future, Steve may want to perform his analysis on larger datasets, and he wants to know how fast his VBA code will compile the results.
-To help Steve, we need to s.